EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 # Final Considerations

 Once you have achieved reliable toolchanging capabilities, you should get your extrusion multiplier dialled in and revise PID, Input Shaper, PA, retraction, etc. settings if needed.
 Otherwise, congratulations - you _should_ have a working Stealthchanger now.

+Make sure to go to the Stealthchanger Discord and request a serial! https://discord.gg/kXuEYBsa